 It is unfortunate for the mutual learning process across the Atlantic that much of the analysis interprets US telecommunications events selectively.
-An example of one-sided interpretation of U.S. events is the official reply by German Bundespost to a German the "[The Monopoly Commission report: admission of private terminal equipment the US] leads to an unbearable in situation for the simple subscriber and maintenance for repair since equipment and network could now be in different hands...[P]rivate equipment primarily second found as is telephones, and is in terms of quantity negligible...[T]he abolition of the operating monopoly of the operating companies has definitely brought about predominating disadvantages for the customer, since the service has become qualitatively worse and considerably more expensive..."
-[4] Statements of this kind originate in a defensiveness implicit challenges to towards а monopoly status quo which are a threat to the broad coalition that supports and benefits from it.
-This coalition, which can be termed the "postalindustrial complex," includes first of all the government itself through the PTTs.
-PTTs are frequently staffed by extremely able and experienced public servants and technologists who are effective advocates of their institutions.
-They are joined by the equipment manufacturing industry, trade unions, intellectuals, the poor, the elderly, and the political left, "good government" advocates, and rural inhabitants.
-Increasingly, it can also count on the computer and high technology industry.
+An example of one-sided interpretation of U.S. events is the official reply by German Bundespost to a German Monopoly Commission report: admission of private terminal equipment in the US| leads to an unbearable subscriber simple situation for the and maintenance repair equipment and network could now be in different hands...[P]rivate equipment primarily as found telephones, and is in terms of quantity negligible...[T]he abolition of the operating monopoly of the operating companies has definitely brought about predominating disadvantages for customer, since the service has become qualitatively worse and considerably more expensive..."
+[4] Statements this kind originate in a defensiveness towards implicit challenges to a monopoly status quo which are a threat the broad coalition that supports This coalition, and benefits from it. can be termed the which "postalindustrial complex, "includes first of all the government itself through the PTTs are frequently staffed by PTTs. extremely able and experienced public and technologists who are servants of their effective advocates They are joined by the institutions. eguipment manufacturing industry, trade unions, intellectuals, the poor, the elderly, and the political left, "good government" advocates, and Increasingly, it can also inhabitants. the computer and count on technology industry.

-European experts were bewildered by the dismantling of AT&T. With an engineer's point of view, saw the elimination of end-to-end service as detrimental to a system which is orderly, continuous and centrally planned, all while satisfying the needs of the economy and fulfilling social policy functions.
-The fact that the US voluntarily chose to dismember such a system has been hard to and understand, it is seen as arbitrary, inefficient, and resulting from politics and ideology rather than engineering and technolog- ical considerations.
-One point that is frequently heard is that American telecommunications have always been inherently different from those in Europe, and thus developments in the US are not relevant to Europe.
-The assertion that the U.S. system is "different" usually means that the American system is run for a profit, while in Europe telecommunications serves the greater welfare of the society.
-There are serious flaws in this simple contrast.
-Telecommunications policy in the United States has embraced social goals for much of this century, including the principle of universal service that assures an affordable access for rural areas and for the poor.
-The percentage penetration of telephones in the United States has been higher than in any other country, despite the fact that vast areas of America are sparsely and that a much larger populated, percentage of the population is poor, or migrant, or outside the main language of communication.
+European experts were bewildered by the dismantling of AT&T. With an engineer's ofpoint view, saw the elimination of end-to-end service as detrimental to a system which is orderly, continuous centrally planned, all while satisfying the needs of the economy and fulfilling social policy functions.
+The fact that the US voluntarily chose to dismember a system has been such hard understand, seen and it is arbitrary, inefficient, and resulting from politics and ideology rather than technolog~ ical engineering and One point that considerations. frequently heard is that American telecommunications have always been inherently different from those Europe, and thus developments in the US are not relevant to Europe.
+The assertion that the U.S. system is different usually means that the American system is run for a profit, while in Europe telecommunications serves the greater welfare of the society.
+There serious flaws in this simple contrast.
+Telecommunications policy in the United States has embraced social goals including much of this century. principle of universal service that assures an affordable access for rural areas and for the poor.
+The percentage penetration of telephones in the United States has been higher than in any other country, despite the fact that vast areas of America are sparsely and that a much larger populated. percentage of the population is poor, or outside the migrant, language of communication.

-Nor do the West European rate structures reflect a greater social than those in the United concern where basic subscriber rates States, are approximately equal or lower, long distance rates are markedly lower, and where "life line" service is often available at very low rates.
-In many Eruopean countries, no rate distinction between residential and made is business customers, while in the United States business customers usually pay double the residential rate.
-Rural telephony in the United States is subsidized in a variety of ways, primarily through the rate structure and by low-interest loans from the from the federal government.
+Nor do the West European structures reflect a greater social United than, those in the concern where basic subscriber States. are approximately equal or lower, distance rates are markedly lower, where "life line" service is often available at very low rates.
+In many Eruopean countries, no rate distinction residential is made between business customers, while in the United States business customers usually pay double the residential rate.
+Rural in the United States telephony variety of ways, subsidized in a primarily through the rate structure and by low-interest loans from the from the federal government.